Sij-dev/Decentralised_Food_App/README.md

 #### UpgradedCampaign

 UpgradeCampaign.sol contains “FoodForAllCampaign2” contract which is an upgrade version of “FoodForAllCampaign”.
-This is an in place upgrade and upgrade capabiliites are demonstrated using testcase implemented in “test\Upgrade\ testContractUpgrade.js”.
+This is an in place upgrade and upgrade capabilities are demonstrated using testcase implemented in “test\Upgrade\ testContractUpgrade.js”.
 The upgraded contracts contains additional data field and logics.
 Migration capabilities has been implimented using “Update” interface.